 Today, I offer my abortion story as a means of complicating the assumption that a legal abortion is necessarily a safe abortion in a social and political context that denies women’s reproductive autonomy and moral worth as citizens.

-I want to challenge society, policymakers in particular, to see that it’s not enough to keep abortion legal, as difficult as that fight has been.
+I want to challenge society — and policymakers in particular — to see that it’s not enough to keep abortion legal, as difficult as that fight has been.

 I want to offer my story to a collection of stories that make the case for positive and unrestricted abortion rights and hopefully challenge people outside the movement to view my choice in the context of my humanity.

 I have dedicated both my personal life and my professional life to the advancement of women’s health and rights.
 Throughout college, I defended women’s access to abortion and right to reproductive autonomy both through academic engagement and activism.